A complete theory of the Clifford commutant: Preliminaries

-Furthermore, any permutation can be generated using only $ k-1 $ swaps.
 In fact, the minimal number of swaps $ m$ required to generate a given permutation $ \pi $ follows from its cycle notation: since a cycle of length $ l $ can be generated by $ l-1 $ swaps, we obtain $m = k - \#\text{cycles}\le k-1$.